datacarpentry/semester-biology/exercises/Statistics-1-R.md

 ---
 layout: exercise
 title: Statistics 1
+subtitle: Adult Size vs. Newborn Size Pt 2
 language: R
 ---

-This is a follow up to the [Graphing 1]({{ site.baseurl }}/exercises/graphing-1-R).
+This is a follow up to [Graphing 1]({{ site.baseurl }}/exercises/Graphing-1-R).

 We've graphed the relationship between adult size and new born size in mammals and now it's time to analyze the relationship statistically.

-1. Do a regression where x is log10(adult mass) and y is log10(newborn mass)
+1. Do a regression where x is log10(adult mass) and y is log10(newborn mass).
-2. Print the summary statistics for this regression
+2. Print the summary statistics for this regression.
 3. Make a graph that shows both the data points and the regression line through those points.
 Label the axes.